lstott/exchange-aep-profile-integration-postman/README.md

 ### Create an Integration using the Adobe.io console

-Follow [this guide](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/integrations.md) -- specifically the section titled "Creating an Integration in Adobe I/O Console"
+Follow [this guide](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/projects-empty.md) to create a new "Project" and add the AEP API to it.

 ### Download and import the environment from Adobe.io console